FerozaC/footprint-logger/README.md

 # Footprint Logger

-> Live site: Currently being rendered at https://example.com (replace with the actual URL)
+> Live site: Currently being rendered  [here](https://footprint-logger-gfeh.onrender.com)

 Footprint Logger is a full-stack web application that helps users track and understand their daily carbon footprint.
 It allows individuals to log activities that contribute to CO₂ emissions, view personal summaries, and compare their results with the broader community.